joanaBrit/christmas-coding-challege/README.md

-# christmas-coding-challege
+# christmas-coding-challenge
-Coding for at least an hour per day until Christmas this is a Women Who Code Challenge - I'm doing Problem solving questions
+Coding for at least an hour per day until Christmas!

+This is a Women Who Code Challenge

+2023-12-02
+- counter.js | 2620
+- create-hello-world.js | 2667